codefori/vscode-ibmi/docs/README.md

 ![Browsers](assets/Browser_01.png)

-Each of these can be expanded by clicking on it.
+Each of these browsers can be expanded by clicking on it.
 Click on, or hover over, the browser title to see its action icons.
 Hover over each icon to see what it does.

 ![Browser icons](assets/Browser_02.png)